alepereiraciandt/tc-shell/io_redirections_and_filters/README.md

 feat: 14-findthatword - Script that displays lines containing the pattern "root" from the file /etc/passwd

 feat: 15-countthatword - Script that Display the number of lines that contains the pattern "bin" in /etc/passwd file

+feat: 16-whatsnext - Script that displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd